Ronald Ferguson (polo): Personal life and death

-Ferguson's widow Susan remarried in Dummer in 2012, Lt-Gen Sir Richard Swinburn, who was made Commander UK Field Army in 1994.
-Prince Andrew, Sarah, Duchess of York and their two daughters attended Sir Richard and Lady Swinburn's wedding celebrations.
+Ferguson's widow, Susan, remarried at Dummer in 2012 to Lieutenant-General Sir Richard Swinburn, who was made Commander, UK Field Army, in 1994.
+Prince Andrew, his ex-wife Sarah, and their two daughters Beatrice and Eugenie, attended Sir Richard and Lady Swinburn's wedding celebrations.
 Sir Richard died in October 2017.

 His rare media appearances were to defend his daughter Sarah and raise awareness of prostate cancer.
 He had cancer during the last decade of his life.
 He was diagnosed with prostate cancer in 1996, and also had skin cancer.
 He suffered a heart attack in November 2002.
-In March 2003, he died, aged 71, of a heart attack at the Hampshire Clinic, Basingstoke, Hampshire, England.
+In March 2003, at age 71, he died of a heart attack at the Hampshire Clinic, Basingstoke, Hampshire, England.